programmeervid/twitter-follow-list-visualizer/README.md

  1. the first input directory
  2. the second input directory (in case of collisions files from this directory will be kept)
  3. the output directory

+### Update 16-12-2022
+-   Now URLs from pinned tweets are listed as well.
+Some people put links to their linktree or other socials in their pinned tweet ONLY.
+Now you can still get into contact with these people using this visualizer alone.

 ### Requirements
 To use this script, you need to: